redis/docs/content/develop/connect/insight/_index.md

 Redis Insight includes an opt-in telemetry system.
 This help us improve the developer experience of the app.
 We value your privacy; all collected data is anonymized.

+## Log files

+To get detailed information about errors in Redis Insight, you can review the log files with the `.log` extension in the appropriate location:

+- **Docker**: In the `/data/logs` directory *inside the container*.
+- **Mac**: In the `/Users/<your-username>/.redis-insight` directory.
+- **Windows**: In the `C:\Users\<your-username>\.redis-insight` directory.
+- **Linux**: In the `/home/<your-username>/.redis-insight` directory.

+{{< note >}}
+You can install Redis Insight on operating systems that are not officially supported, but it may not behave as expected.
+{{< /note >}}

+## Using behind a reverse proxy

+When you configure Redis Insight to run behind a reverse proxy like [NGINX](https://www.nginx.com/):

+- Because some requests can be long-running, it is recommended that the request timeout is set to over 30 seconds on the reverse proxy.
+  Redis Insight also allows you to manage its connection timeout, which is 30 seconds by default, on the form to manage the connection details.
+- Hosting Redis Insight behind a prefix path (path-rewriting) is not supported.

 ## Feedback

 To provide your feedback, [open a ticket in our Redis Insight repository](https://github.com/Redis-Insight/Redis-Insight/issues/new).